oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-operators/using-the-operator/using-helm.md

 ```

 ##### `introspectorJobNameSuffix` and `externalServiceNameSuffix`
-Specifies the suffixes that the operator uses to form the name of the Kubernetes job for the domain introspector and the name of the external service for the webLogic admin server, if external service is enabled.
+Specify the suffixes that the operator uses to form the name of the Kubernetes job for the domain introspector, and the name of the external service for the webLogic admin server, if external service is enabled.

 Defaults to `-introspector` and `-ext` respectively.
 The values cannot be more than 25 and 10 characters respectively.

 {{% notice note %}}
 Prior to the operator 3.1.0 release, the suffixes are hard-coded to `-introspect-domain-job` and `-external`.
-The defaults are shortened in newer releases to support long names in the domain configurations, such as the `domainUID`, and WebLogic cluster and server names.
+The defaults are shortened in newer releases to support longer names in the domain resource and WebLogic domain configurations, such as the `domainUID`, and WebLogic cluster and server names.
 {{% /notice %}}

 {{% notice note %}}